tdegeus/mate-cluster/pages/linux_bash.rst

   [username@furnace sub1]$ cd ../sub2
   [username@furnace sub2]$

-Notice that it is convenient to use relative file definitions inside code, as it is not dependent on the file structure.
+Notice that it is convenient to use relative file definitions inside code, as they are not dependent on the file structure.
 For example if :file:`../sub2/` would have been included in a code, the code is not influenced by changing ``sim`` to ``test``.
 In contrast, if we would have used an absolute path, the code would fail.
+This is particularly important when running the same code or script on different machines (running on different platforms), such as in the case of a desktop computer and a cluster.

 :command:`ls` -- list directory contents
 ----------------------------------------